AlternativeFFFF/Alt-F4/submissions/Combinator Memory/ANT-combinator-computer-submission-draft.md

 **55.103**.0.109 - Reading this with `S = 2` and `A = 2`, the interfacer outputs `65,383`.
 The included '255' adds another 8-bits to our number, creating `11111111.1100111`.

 **255.103.0.109** - Reading this with `S = 4` and `A = 2`, the interfacer outputs `2,145,845,357`.
-When subadresses point to a value not divisible by the size, throws out the remainder.
+When subaddresses point to a value not divisible by the size, throws out the remainder.

 **255.103**.0.109 - Writing in 0 with `S = 2` and `A = 3`, the interfacer sets the raw RAM to `0.0.0.109`.

 ## Closing Notes

 &emsp;I hope you enjoyed our first steps into the mechanisms behind how a computer functions!
-This subject can be confusing at times, so if you ever have questions, you're welcome to message Antlers#9583 (me!) on discord to clarify anything.
-I'll also be providing a [blueprint book](https://factorioprints.com/view/-NRjLvuuD2dGkU4_H3PA) that's available for you to tinker with and get a feel for things.
+This subject can be confusing at times, so if you ever have questions, you're welcome to message Antlers#9583 (me!) on discord so I can clarify anything.
+I'll also be providing a [blueprint book](https://factorioprints.com/view/-NRjLvuuD2dGkU4_H3PA) that's available for you to tinker with and to get a feel for things.
 A fair warning, this computer is being built using the Nixie Tube, PushButton, and EditorExtensions mods, so it may be necessary to install those to get the modules to work.

 &emsp;That's all from me.
-Stay cute all!
+Stay cute y'all!